CSA Decisions That Are Wrong in Law

-The CSA may also come to a decision that is not supported by any evidence, or could fail to give sufficient reasons for coming to a particular decision.
-In other cases, the CSA could fail to give proper regard to an issue in a case that is important, or alternatively take into account something that should not have been considered.
+The CMS may also come to a decision that is not supported by any evidence, or could fail to give sufficient reasons for coming to a particular decision.
+In other cases, the CMS could fail to give proper regard to an issue in a case that is important, or alternatively take into account something that should not have been considered.
 If a decision has been made wrongly, it is capable of being superseded in these circumstances.

 Procedure

 Any party to a calculation can apply for supersession at any time.
 If the supersession relates to an application for a variation, or a supersession of a previously agreed variation, then the other parties involved may be consulted.
-On receiving an application for supersession, the CSA has one of four options available to it:
+On receiving an application for supersession, the CMS has one of four options available to it:

 Ultra Vires